No COVID-19 death in Odisha for a week, tally at 3,35,151 | Health

 A total of 53 other COVID-19 patients have died due tocomorbidities.

+The state also registered recovery of 136 patients onMonday, taking the total number of cured people to 3,32,239,which is 99.13 per cent of the caseload.

+Odisha's case fatality ratio (CFR) stands at 0.56 percent, which is one of the lowest in the country, he said.

-Of the new cases detected in 19 of the 30 districts,47 were from different quarantine centres, while the remainingare local-contact infections, he said.
+Of the new cases detected in 19 of the 30 districts,47 were from different quarantine centres, while the remaining32 are local-contact infections, he said.

 The state has so far conducted over 77.31 lakh sampletests, including 22,153 on Sunday, the official said.

-Meanwhile, the COVID-19 vaccination drive has beensuspended for two days in view of the ongoing pulse polioimmunisation programme across the state, a senior health andfamily welfare department official said.
+Though the state suspended the COVID-19 inoculationprocess for two days in view of the ongoing pulse polioimmunisation programme, as many as 1,038 healthcare workerswere administered vaccines at places under BhubaneswarMunicipal Corporation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)